Coschchack/ghibli_app/README.md

         - some tests with Django test_client
         - Selenium tests (if needed)
 - Refactor:
-    - use HTTPStatus codes from http library instead of ResponseCode Enum class
-    - getting people and movies in parallel
     - page/data caching for 60 seconds instead of celery and DB
     - storing peoples differently than in a string
     - maybe make the URLs not primitive strings i.e. create a Url class